micans/bash-utils/README.md

   `pick` is the latest incarnation of a concept that I've attempted many times over the years.
-This is the first one that is fun to use, surprisingly powerful, and an implementation that has some aspects of elegance.
+This is the first one that is fun to use, surprisingly powerful, with an implementation that has some aspects of elegance.

   The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell